Kiran6248/superchef-ms4/README.md

  1. [Bootstrap](https://getbootstrap.com/) is used for the project layout and to make the site responsive and codes for Navbar, Delete Modal are referred from there.

- 2. **Boutique Ado** project from Code institute was referred through out the project for the project setup and making use of allauth template logic.
+ 2. **Boutique Ado** project from Code institute was referred throughout the project for the project setup and making use of allauth template logic.

- 3. My own Two models for the **Blog** app, *blogpost* and *comments* are referred from Django Central's [Building a blog application](https://djangocentral.com/building-a-blog-application-with-django/) and [Creating Comments system with Django](https://djangocentral.com/creating-comments-system-with-django/)
+ 3. My own Two models for the **Blog** app, *blogpost*, and *comments* are referred from Django Central's [Building a blog application](https://djangocentral.com/building-a-blog-application-with-django/) and [Creating Comments system with Django](https://djangocentral.com/creating-comments-system-with-django/)

- 4. Youtube channel [Code with Harry](https://www.youtube.com/watch?v=5BDgKJFZMl8&list=PLu0W_9lII9ah7DDtYtflgwMwpT3xmjXY9) for better understanging of Django.
+ 4. Youtube channel [Code with Harry](https://www.youtube.com/watch?v=5BDgKJFZMl8&list=PLu0W_9lII9ah7DDtYtflgwMwpT3xmjXY9) for a better understanding of Django.

 ### **Media**

- 1. [Google Images](https://www.google.com/) is used to get product images and [Amazon.uk](https://www.amazon.co.uk/) is used to refer product descriptions.
+ 1. [Google Images](https://www.google.com/) is used to get product images and [Amazon.uk](https://www.amazon.co.uk/) is used to refer the product descriptions.

  2. [Unsplash](https://unsplash.com/) is used to get images on the Home page.